-Mr. Moodie, 45, is the co-founder, President, Chief Executive Officer and Chairman of the Corporation.
+Mr. Moodie, 47, is the co-founder, President, Chief Executive Officer and Chairman of the Corporation.
 Mr. Moodie's career in public markets spans 15 years.
-Currently, Mr. Moodie is the CFO and director of Brixton Metals Corporation (TSX-V: BBB), a mineral resource exploration company, CFO and director of Eden Empire Inc. (CSE: EDEN), CFO of Minaurum Gold Inc. (TSX-V: MGG) and director of Full Metal Minerals Ltd. (TSX-V: FMM).
-He was previously employed by KPMG LLP Vancouver with the Industrial Markets Group, with an emphasis on auditing mining and resource-based companies.
+Currently, Mr. Moodie is the CFO and director of Brixton Metals Corporation (TSX-V: BBB), a mineral resource exploration company, and a director of Full Metal Minerals Ltd. (TSX-V: FMM).
+He was the Chief Financial Officer of Minaurum Gold Inc. (TSX-V: MGG) from March 2011 to August 2021, Chief Financial Officer and director of Eden Empire Inc. (CSE: EDEN) between May 2020 and April 2021, Chief Financial Officer of Full Metal Minerals Ltd. (TSX-V: FMM) from January 2008 to October 2018, a director of Block X Capital Corp.
+(CSE: BXXX) from December 2016 to September 2018 and Chief Financial Officer of Vendetta Mining Corp.
+(TSX-V: VTT) from August 2014 to November 2017.
+Mr. Moodie was previously employed by KPMG LLP Vancouver with the Industrial Markets Group, with an emphasis on auditing mining and resource-based companies.
 Mr. Moodie is a Chartered Professional Accountant (CPA, CA) in good standing with the Chartered Professional Accountants of British Columbia.